sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/remove-repo.md

 ![Exclude repository from code host](https://storage.googleapis.com/sourcegraph-assets/docs/images/admin/how-to/exclude-repo.png)

-Alternately, if a repository is synced from multiple code host connections you may exclude it from all code hosts by clicking the `Exclude repository from all code hosts` instead.
+Alternately, if a repository is synced from multiple code host connections you may exclude it from all code hosts by clicking the `Exclude repository from all code hosts` button instead.

 ![Exclude repository from all code hosts](https://storage.googleapis.com/sourcegraph-assets/docs/images/admin/how-to/exclude-repo-from-all-code-hosts.png)